The Marquis (comics): Publication history

 The ultimate plan was to make The Marquis a five-volume series.
-The first volume, Inferno collects the trade paperbacks Danse Macabre and Intermezzo.
+The first volume, Inferno, collects the trade paperbacks Danse Macabre and Intermezzo.
 Davis plans to release the rest as graphic novels, starting with The Marquis and the Midwife and then two more that finish the Marquis' story, followed by a final prequel volume.
 A one-shot prequel to Danse Macabre, titled The Marquis and the Coachman, was published in MySpace/Dark Horse Presents #22 (2009).

 Plot

 The Marquis takes place in Venisalle, a fictional land resembling France during the mid-18th century, complete with stratified society and Church dominance of everyday affairs.
-The story revolves around Vol de Galle, a former Inquisitor of The Faith who has the ability to see demons, many of which have infiltrated society disguised in human form.
-De Galle combats these entities with his sabre and a pair of specially built, anachronistic machine guns.
+The story revolves around Vol de Galle, a former Inquisitor of The Faith who seemingly has the ability to see demons, many of which have infiltrated society disguised in human form.
+De Galle combats these supposed entities with his sabre and a pair of specially built, anachronistic machine pistols.